Aotokitsuruya

 Everything is very simple, usually use import_role: nginx to add the necessary role.

-I only put a default Nginx config inside the Nginx role and put the customize nginx.conf in the playbook to enable the Passenger.
+I only put a default NGINX config inside the NGINX role and put the customize nginx.conf in the playbook to enable the Passenger.

 Conclusion